SoufianeDataFan/SoufianeDataFan.github.io/_publications/sepsis_paper_CinC.md

 ---
 layout: default
-title: "Comparative study of Light-GBM and RNN for Early Prediction of Sepsis from Clinical Data"
+title: "Comparative study of Light-GBM and LSTM for Early Prediction of Sepsis from Clinical Data"
 collection: publications
 permalink: /publication/sepsis_paper_CinC
 date: 2019-09-10